asaunin/social-network-angular/README.md

 # Social network (web-application)

-It's my first attempt in Angular framework
+It's my first attempt in Angular framework.
+As a base markup I've taken JSP-based frontend from my previous project (see on github below).

-As a base markup I've taken JSP-based frontend from my previous project (see on github below) Here's no backend, so that an each time you reload a project, you'll get the same data from preset json files.
+Here's no backend at all, so that, an each time you reloading a project, you'll get the same data from preset json files.

 ## Under to hood